bzGEF/my_first_r_package/README.md

 ```
 If you for example have an install statement like the one above in a script, DO NOT PUT YOUR PAT here.
 Never put credentials in a script, since there is a changes that you will share this script either by source control like Git og by som other mean and you will share the secret token as well.

-On Windows, it's a mush better approach to put your PAT in a `R` environment variable.
-The function `devtools:install_github` assumes the PAT in stored in the R environment variable `GITHUB_PAT` if it's not specified by the argument `auth_token`.
+It's a much better approach to put your PAT in a `R` environment variable.
+This way you won't accidendatly push it to a Git repo or share it with someone.
+The function `devtools:install_github` assumes the PAT is stored in the R environment variable `GITHUB_PAT` if it's not specified by the argument `auth_token`.
 To set the environemt variable first locate your `R` home folder.
-This command give you the path of your home folder:
+This command gives you the path of your home folder:
 ```r
 normalizePath("~/")
 ```
-In the `R` home path make a file named `.Renviron` (if it allready exists just add the folling line).
-Add the line,
+In the `R` home folder make a file named `.Renviron` (if it allready exists just open it and add the folling line).
+Add the line:
 ```
 GITHUB_PAT=57c3a26ec451c190309c9197f1a3fa161d2f1cb4
 ```